CHTC/chtc-website-source/_uw-research-computing/htc-job-file-transfer.md

 ### Transfer files to other locations with `transfer_output_remaps`

-To transfer files back to `/staging`, you will need an additional line in your HTCondor submit file, with each item separated by a semicolon (;):
+To transfer files back to `/staging` or a specific directory in `/home`, you will need an additional line in your HTCondor submit file, with each item separated by a semicolon (;):
 ```
 transfer_output_remaps = "output_file = osdf:///chtc/staging/NetID/output1.txt; output_file2 = /home/netid/outputs/output_file2"
 ```